thinking-with-computers/ludus-spec/README.md

   () -> 0
   (x) -> x
   (x, y) -> {...native code...}
-  & NB: this example may be obsolete (see note on tuple splats) (x, y, ...more) -> {
+  & NB: this example may be obsolete (see notes on tuple splats) (x, y, ...more) -> {
     sum <- add (x, y)
     add (sum, ...more)